MagedGDEV/UNREAL_DEV/README.md

 ![UnrealEngine](screenshots/UnrealEngine.png)

-After creating the project, you will be greeted with the Unreal Engine interface, and since we are using the ***`Third Person`*** template, we will be offered with some assets to use in our project to start with.
+After creating the project, you will be greeted with the Unreal Engine interface, the view port and since we are using the ***`Third Person`*** template, we will be offered with some assets to use in our project to start with.

 ![UnrealEngineInterface](screenshots/UnrealEngineInterface.png)